ndrean/binyJS/Readme.md

 The other ingredients are:

 - [state variables] If say "data" is a state variable, you instantiate it to declare it with `data = B.state({val: [], key: "id"})` and you have a getter and a setter with "data.val".
 Immutability is required.
 - [keys] Whenever you render a list of components, use the attribute `key` in the HTML string you want to render and in your _selectors_.
 You also need to declare the id used in your data.
-In the "todo" example, you render an "li" and your data is in the form "data = [{id:1, label: "ok},...]":
+In the "todo" example, you render a "li" and your data is in the form "data = [{id:1, label: "ok},...]":

 ```js
 const TodoItem = ({ id, label }) =>